 These notes are of interest for people maintaining packages of Elektra:

 RPATH, remove old policies, thanks to René Schwaiger

 OPMPHMpreparation work, thanks to Kurt Micheli For this release, please keep

 ENABLE_OPTIMIZATIONSturned off.
 Currently the flag increases memory usage, without being faster.

-TARGET_TOOL_DATA_FOLDERfor installation of tool data (for rest-backend and rest-frontend)
+TARGET_TOOL_DATA_FOLDERfor installation of tool data (for website-backend and website-frontend)

 The following files are new:

 libelektra-invoke(needed by plugins: curlget, gitresolver, dini, blockresolver, multifile)